 The safety sector is facing major challenges that require new perspectives and creative solutions — leveraging tensions – which are increasing number of partnerships between (public) safety organisations and the creative industry.
 This is in part driven by the acknowledgement that these issues cannot be addressed by a single actor as these multifaceted problems are beyond their own attainable reach (Austin, 2010; Lasker et al., 2001) and extend beyond their own formal responsibilities (Bason, 2018, p.
 55; Waddell, 2005).
 This inescapable interdependence (Austin, 2010) makes collaboration a prerequisite for eﬀectiveness.

-Despite enthusiasm between parties, these collaborations do not always run optimal — aﬀecting the actual systemic impact that these partnerships can have.
+Despite enthusiasm between parties, these collaborations do not always run optimal; aﬀecting the actual systemic impact that these partnerships can have.
 Collaborations between these two sectors — with people such as public prosecutors, police agents, civil servants or probation oﬃcers — often result in conflict and friction, as partners speak diﬀerent languages, depart from diﬀerent mindsets and have diﬀerent practices and ways of working.
 Where one works with clear legal frameworks, directives and protocols; the other makes use of serendipity, association and ambiguity.
-How can use leveraging tensions to harness their complementary strengths and abilities into a synergistic collaboration?
+How can we leverage tensions to harness partners’ complementary strengths and abilities into a synergistic collaboration?